Purpose and tasks

 Approximately 4 weeks or 8 class periods

 Go to 2033 is a planning tool.
 Based on the General Plan for Knoxville/Knox County, students will engage in the history of Urban Planning, learn about the 1909 Plan of Chicago, co-authored by Daniel Burnham and Edward H. Bennett and its continued influence on that city today.
 If there is a long-term plan for your city or county, the program will easily adapt to it, making it more relevant.
 Students are introduced to urban planning, landscape design, and design thinking as a problem-solving exercise.
 Additionally, students learn to understand the legal aspects of project planning, such as working with city/county officials.
 A problem is identified, teams develop solutions and present their findings in front of an architect and a government official.
-Actual projects may be undertaken by teams, if there is sufficient time and support.
+Teams may undertake actual projects, if there is sufficient time and support.

 Build the Block